OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

 ### Alert Scenarios

-The monitor generates alerts in these critical scenarios:

-- Execution Failures: Both automatic and manual redemption attempts that fail
-- Expiration Risk: Tickets older than 6 days that haven't been executed
-- Gas Issues: When execution fails due to insufficient gas or high gas prices
-- Stuck Messages: Tickets that remain in a pending state without progress

-This comprehensive monitoring ensures that cross-chain message delivery remains reliable and no messages are lost due to expiration or execution failures.
+Slack alerts are triggered only when:

+- A retryable ticket is within 2 days of expiration
+- And its Notion Status is either "Untriaged" or "Investigating"

+`Redeemed`, `resolved`, or `expired` retryables are not alerted.

 ## About the Notion Database

 The Notion database serves as a central triage system for tracking the status, metadata, and resolution lifecycle of retryable tickets across Orbit chains.
-When the monitor is run with --`writeToNotion`, each unredeemed ticket is logged to the database with structured metadata to help engineering teams investigate, prioritize, and take action where needed.
+When the monitor is run with `--writeToNotion`, each unredeemed ticket is logged to the database with structured metadata to help engineering teams investigate, prioritize, and take action where needed.

-Successfully redeemed tickets are intentionally excluded to keep the database focused on actionable items — such as retryables that are stuck, failed, or at risk of expiration.
-This human-readable record complements chain logs and Slack alerts, and powers downstream automations like automatic expiration marking and alert suppression based on triaged status.
+Successfully redeemed tickets are intentionally excluded to keep the database focused on actionable items—such as retryables that are stuck, failed, or at risk of expiration.

 ### Required Columns